Are these NYC fire hydrant and parking sign an ambush?

 Commentary

-This surprising combination of NYC fire hydrant and parking sign gives the driving public 15 feet of legal parking spaces on Tuesdays between 8A-6P on both sides of this fire hydrant.
+This surprising combination of the NYC fire hydrant and parking sign gives the driving public 15 feet of legal parking spaces on Tuesdays between 8A-6P on both sides of this fire hydrant.
 However, after 6P, your chariot turns into an orange $115 parking ticket.
-Believe it or not, the fire hydrant rule specifically says that a parking sign trumps a fire hydrant.
-Who woulda thunk it?!
+Who would have thought it?!
+Believe it or not, the fire hydrant rule says explicitly that a parking sign trumps a fire hydrant t.

-But, as I learned while attending the NYC school of hard knocks, this is the only type of sign that allows you to park within 15 feet of a fire hydrant because it states that parking is permitted.
-All those other signs, like a no standing Monday-Friday 6 am-7 pm allow you to stand:
+But, as I learned while attending the NYC school of hard knocks, this is the only type of sign allowing you to park within 15 feet of a fire hydrant because it states parking is permitted.
+All those other signs, like a no standing Monday-Friday 6 am-7 pm, allow you to stand:

 - Before 6 am